-You pay nothing for each visit to any network provider for maternity services.
-For these services, you may self-refer to any network provider.

-For screenings and preventive services, see the preventive services marked with an apple throughout this Medical Benefits Chart.

-Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits (continued) You pay a \$65 copayment for each office visit.
-You pay 20% of the cost for ambulatory surgical center services.
-Telehealth services are not covered.
+What you must pay when you Services that are covered for you get these services Physician/Practitioner services, including doctor's office visits (continued) Evaluation of video and/or images you send to your doctor, You pay nothing for each visit and interpretation and follow-up by your doctor within to any network provider for 24 hours if: maternity services.
+For these o You're not a new patient and services, you may self-refer to any network provider. o The evaluation isn't related to an office visit in the past 7 days and For screenings and preventive The evaluation doesn't lead to an office visit within 24 hours services, see the preventive or the soonest available appointment. services marked with an apple Consultation your doctor has with other doctors by phone, throughout this Medical Benefits internet, or electronic health record if you're not a new Chart. patient Out-of-Network: Second opinion by another network provider prior to surgery You pay a \$65 copayment for Non-routine dental care (covered services are limited to each office visit. surgery of the jaw or related structures, setting fractures of You pay 20% of the cost for the jaw or facial bones, extraction of teeth to prepare the jaw outpatient surgery performed in for radiation treatments of neoplastic cancer disease, or a hospital or ambulatory surgical services that would be covered when provided by a center. physician) Telehealth services are not covered.
 You pay all charges.
 For screenings and preventive services, see the preventive services marked with an apple throughout this Medical Benefits Chart.
-Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs In-Network: You pay a \$10 copayment for each office visit to your PCP or a \$35 copayment for each office visit to a specialist for Medicare-covered services.
+Podiatry services Covered services include: In-Network: You pay a \$10 copayment for Diagnosis and the medical or surgical treatment of injuries each office visit to your PCP or and diseases of the feet (such as hammer toe or heel spurs) a \$35 copayment for each office Routine foot care for members with certain medical visit to a specialist for conditions affecting the lower limbs Medicare-covered services.
 For Medicare-covered outpatient surgery performed in a hospital, you pay a \$210 copayment for the surgical visit.
+For

-For Medicare-covered outpatient surgery performed at an ambulatory surgical center, you pay a \$200 copayment for the surgical visit.
+Medicare-covered outpatient surgery performed at an

-Services that are covered for you What you must pay when you get these services Podiatry services (continued) (For outpatient surgery, also see the "Outpatient surgery" section earlier in this Medical Benefits Chart.)
+Services that are covered for you What you must pay when you get these services Podiatry services (continued) Ambulatory surgical center, you pay a \$200 copayment for the surgical visit.
+(For outpatient surgery, also see the "Outpatient surgery" section earlier in this Medical Benefits Chart.)
 Before you receive services from a specialist, you must first obtain a referral from your PCP.
 Out-of-Network: You pay a \$65 copayment for each office visit for Medicare-covered services.
 For Medicare-covered outpatient surgery performed in a hospital or ambulatory surgical center you pay 20% of the cost.
 (For outpatient surgery, also see the "Outpatient surgery" section earlier in this Medical Benefits Chart.)

-Leading Prostate cancer screening exams

-For men age 50 and older, covered services include the following - once every 12 months:

-- Digital rectal exam - Prostate Specific Antigen (PSA) test

-There is no coinsurance or copayment for an annual PSA test.

-You pay 20% of the cost for Medicare-covered prostate cancer screening.
+Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test In-Network: There is no coinsurance or copayment for an annual PSA test.
+Out-of-Network: You pay 20% of the cost for Medicare-covered prostate cancer screening.